Marriage Counselling Programme

 Session with Resource Person (Asatizah)

-If you require clarification on Muslim law relating to marriage and divorce, your counsellor will engage a Resource Person to assist you.
+You may seek clarification on Muslim law relating to marriage and divorce from a Resource Person.
 All Resource Persons are registered 'Asatizah' under MUIS' Asatizah Recognition Scheme.
 The session with the Resource Person is free.